bbradson/AI-Upscaled-Textures-4K/README.md

 # AI-Upscaled-Textures-4K
 Upscaled textures through AI for Rimworld.
 This repository is for 4x upscaled textures.
-The folders starting with "AI Upscaled Textures - " contain complete mods to use just like steam mods.
-Other folders only contain upscaled texture files for their relevant mod.
-To use those, copy-paste the texture folder into a working mod and activate.
-Dependencies, patches or edits to the About.xml are not necessary.
+The folders in here contain complete mods to use just like steam mods, with those having 4K in their name including a loadfolders.xml for efficiently loading only what's actually used ingame, and the others not including said function.
+As a rule of thumb, either way, 4K textures require a certain amount of extra RAM.
+AUTOMATIC's high res textures mod is recommended for dds support to help with RAM and load times.

-Most of the results are absolutely great, but please note that AI has its limitations, mainly on textures that are not very detailed.
+This AI upscaling generally yields fairly great results anyway, though something looking out of place isn't gonna get magically rimworldified, unfortunately.
-This won't entirely transform the quality of textures designed by the talented artists of this community, but it will most of the time be a visible improvement when it comes to pixelated textures.
+If you're playing with Camera+, these textures should be sharp enough to not look pixelated or blurry when fully zoomed in on a 4K monitor.

 Workflow used to achieve this: